projectatomic/adb-atomic-developer-bundle/docs/architecture.rst

   * docker-registry
   * docker

-    The docker daemon is configured to expose a TLS protected TCP port so that vagrant host based tools can access it.
+    The docker daemon is configured to expose a TLS protected TCP port so that Vagrant host based tools can access it.
 This is accomplished in three steps:

     1. The systemd startup for docker inside of the ADB will generate TLS certificates if they don't already exist.
     2. The user of the ADB exposes the docker daemon port in their Vagrantfile